spindle-project/Spindle/README.md

 **This is the language used in the AP Computer Science Exam, except it's actually a programming language!**

 ## ✖️ Variables:
-Varibles can be assigned a value using "<--" or "<-" For example, the following code sets a to 10 and then to 13 (a's value plus 3).
+Varibles can be assigned a value using "<--" OR "<-" For example, the following code sets a to 10 and then to 13 (a's value plus 3).
 ```
 a <- 10